jr0senblum/pipeline/README.md

     pipe(InitP, Fn1, Fn2, ..., FnN)

-This is really a functional compose: The result of Fn1(InitP) will be given to Fn2 as its first _free_ parameter.
+The result of Fn1(InitP) will be given to Fn2 as its first _free_ parameter.
 The result of that wil be passed to Fn3 in its first _free_ parameter and so on.
 A function's _free_ parameter is either the only parameter (function of arity 1) or the parameter indicated by the first instance of the underscore ('_') in its parameter list.
+This is really functional compositon.

 Examples will make this more clear.
 It's an easy concept whose explanation I have butchered.